AmoebeLabs/swiss-army-knife-card-manual/docs/design/how-to-create-functional-cards.md

 And YES, you can have Alert icons too if you want :smile:

-![AmoebeLabs Swiss Army Knife Example 12 Alert Icons]
+![AmoebeLabs Swiss Army Knife Example 12 Light]

-The first alert is defined as follows:
+The first alert (Movement) is defined as follows:
 ```yaml linenums="1"
 - type: icon
   position: